Florida Fetal Injury Lawyers

-Experienced Injury Lawyers Advocate for Clients Harmed When Medical Negligence Causes Fetal Injuries in Broward County, Palm Beach County and Across South Florida
+Experienced Fetal Distress Negligence Attorneys in Lake Worth, FL Advocate for Clients Harmed When Medical Negligence Causes Fetal Injuries in Broward County, Palm Beach County and Across South Florida

 At Gonzalez & Cartwright, P.A., our experienced medical malpractice lawyers understand how devastating it can be to receive news that your child suffered an injury before birth.
 When that injury was caused by a medical professional’s failure to properly monitor the fetus for signs of distress, or failure to respond appropriately to signs of fetal distress, you may be entitled to financial compensation because of that individual’s negligence.
 If you have questions about pre-birth injuries sustained by your child or the treatment that you received during pregnancy or labor, contact our offices today to discuss your situation with our experienced bilingual attorneys.